|Title:||Assistant Coach / Communications and Alumni Relations Coordinator|

 |Previous College:||University of Rochester|

-Both the men's and women's programs have seen great success in his two years with the Crimson.
-The men's side has amassed 28 wins, two-consecutive Ivy League titles and the programs first national championship since 1998.
-The women's side has also been strong under coach Ahmed, picking up 27 wins, an Ivy league championship and a national title.
+Both the men's and women's programs have seen great success in Ahmed's four years with the Crimson.
+The men's side has amassed 47 wins, three Ivy League titles and the programs first national championship since 1998 in 2014.
+The women's side has also been strong under coach Ahmed, picking up 55 wins, three Ivy league championships and three national titles.

 Ahmed came to Harvard in 2013, after spending the previous two seasons at his alma mater, the University of Rochester, as an assistant coach.
 During his time at Rochester he made a big impact on the squash program, coaching six athletes that earned All-America honors, 10 athletes that were named All-Liberty League and one athlete that was tabbed as Liberty League Player of the Year.
 Ahmed saw his team win back-to-back league titles and land the No. 5 spot in the national rankings for two consecutive seasons.